mccraigmccraig/freyja/README.md

 ```

 now you can see what the `Freer.bind` call has done - it's cheating, and hasn't
-done any work at all - it's just put the continuation function from its second
+done any work at all!
+It's just put the continuation function from its second
 argument at the end of the `q`

 The `data` in the `Impure` is an effect, it's describing some impure action
 that the program wants to do.
-Let's play the interpreter, and say that our
+Let's continue playing the interpreter, and
-`State.Get` operation is going to retrieve the value `5` - so we pass that
+say that our `State.Get` operation is going to retrieve the value `5` fron some
-value to the first continuation in the `q` (which is `&Freer.pure/1`)
+state somewhere - so we pass that value to the first continuation in
+the `q` (which is `&Freer.pure/1`), which gives us the value `5` wrapped
+in a `Freer.Pure` struct.

 ``` elixir
 freer_2 = (List.first(freer_1.q)).(5)